1. Accueil

 This course aims to:

-- help students develop their knowledge and skills of interpreting EU law
+- help students develop their knowledge and skills, notably present orally and write academically in English

-- develop students’ ability to critically discuss at a Masters level the relevant themes of the course, based on closed textual analysis of cases and assigned readings
+- develop students’ ability to critically discuss at a Masters level the relevant themes of the course

-- encourage students to develop further their particular interests in the law of the European Union and the single market in particular
+- encourage students to develop further their particular interests related to the relevant themes of the course.

 Pré-requis et Co-requis